STMPRODUCTION/Muziko/README.md

    → Score appears; user plays it in real-time

 5. **Instant Feedback**
-   → Displays accuracy, tempo, latency, and overall score
+   → Displays accuracy, time, and overall score

 6. **History & Progress**
    → Saves stats and allows review of past exercises